ysengoku/42-cub3d-macOS/README.md

 When casting rays, randomly casting them won't determine which wall they hit.
 Therefore, we use a method called DDA (Digital Differential Analysis) to advance the rays one cell at a time and check at each step whether they have hit a wall.

+move the ray incrementally through the grid, one cell at a time, in both x and y directions.

 Since the player may not initially be positioned exactly at the edge of a cell, we handle the first step separately by moving the ray a distance (sidedist_x, sidedist_y) to reach the edge of the current cell.

+At each step, check if the ray has hit a wall or sprite in the grid.
+When a wall is hit, record the intersection point and stop the ray.

 Initial Step:
 Determine the distance from the player's position to the next edge of the current cell in both the x and y directions.
 These distances are stored in sidedist_x and sidedist_y.